by James Troy Turner

 ABOUT THE POET:

-James Troy Turner has written poems most of his life, jotting them down as they came to him, on notebook paper, in journals, sometimes even on napkins.
+James Troy Turner (1949-2022) wrote poems most of his life, jotting them down as they came to him, on notebook paper, in journals, sometimes even on napkins.
 In his unique voice, with touches of both pathos and humor, his poetry expresses a working man’s struggles, longings, and affirmations of family, country, love, friendship, and faith.

-Mr. Turner was born in 1949 to parents who moved state to state following the harvest of various fruits.
+Troy (as he was known to friends and family) was born in 1949 to parents who moved state to state following the harvest of various fruits.
 Troy attended many schools and struggled with academics.
 However, at Woodlin High School in northeast Colorado, one inspiring teacher instilled in him the desire to write.
 After graduation he joined the U.S. Navy and served in the Mediterranean on the USS Canisteo during the Vietnam War.
 After military service, Troy attended Denver Automotive and Diesel College.
-He is known as a straight shooter and a man who, in spite of many hard knocks, appreciates life and loves God.
-Now retired, he lives on the northeastern plains of Colorado with his dog, Pedro.
+He was known as a straight shooter and a generous man who, in spite of many hard knocks, appreciated life and loved God.
+In retirement, he lived on the northeastern plains of Colorado with his service dog, PJ.

 LOOKING INTO YOU